Gakamine/AdventOfCode2022/README.md

 * [Gakamine](https://github.com/Gakamine)
 * [rgroise](https://github.com/rgroise)

-# WARNING: (rgroise)
+# WARNING:
-For some of those scripts i used eval() out of laziness to make parsing faster.
+For some of those scripts we used eval() out of laziness to make parsing faster.
 This is of course EXTREMELY unsafe if used with a malicious input, so make sure that you got the right one if you're gonna run them.